 [EDRM Editor’s Note: EDRM is happy to amplify our Trusted Partners news and events.
-The opinions and positions are those of Veritas and Ifran Shuttari.
+The opinions and positions are those of Veritas and Irfan Shuttari.
 This article was first published on December 13, 2023].

 Emojis have become a fundamental part of modern communication today.
 They are extensively used in social media, text messaging, collaborative apps and (of course) email.
 Emojis add tone and context to messages which might otherwise have a different interpretation in text form.
 They are used extensively today, not just in personal communications, but also in business communications.